How the BJP is promoting ‘The Kashmir Files’: Modi’s endorsement, tax breaks, leave from work

 One BJP member of the Karnataka legislative assembly, Basanagouda Yatnal, announced that he would sponsor one show of the movie in a theatre in Vijayapura for a week.
 “It has to be shown to our people so as to spread awareness that in the coming years no such incident should take place with us,” he told the Deccan Herald.
 In Madhya Pradesh, a BJP spokesperson booked an entire cinema hall so audiences could watch the film free.

 It is not just the ruling party.
 Chhattisgarh Chief Minister Bhupesh Baghel of the Congress invited all legislators from the state to watch the film.
-However, after watching the film he said that it was full of violence without any message
+However, after watching the film he said that it was full of violence without any message.

 Statements by top BJP leaders